HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 # yes-tion API

 The yes-tion API allows to manage notes.
-It uses the HTTP protocol and the JSON format.
+It uses the HTTP protocol, the JSON format and cookies to manage sessions.

 The API is based on the CRUD pattern.
 It has the following operations: